Time Municipality: Geography

-Time is located in the district of Jæren which is mostly flat and agricultural.
-The river Figgjoelva marks the northern border of Time with the municipality of Sandnes.
-The large lake Frøylandsvatnet forms part of the border with the neighboring municipality of Klepp.
+Time Municipality is located in the district of Jæren which is mostly flat and agricultural.
+The river Figgjoelva marks the northern border of Time with Sandnes Municipality.
+The large lake Frøylandsvatnet forms part of the northwest border with the neighboring Klepp Municipality.
+Hå Municipality is located to the southwest, Bjerkreim Municipality is located to the southeast, and Gjesdal Municipality is located to the east.
 The landlocked municipality also includes part of the "Høg-Jæren" ("high-Jæren") area which is not flat like the rest of the district.
 Høg-Jæren is more hilly, rugged, and less densely populated.
+The highest point in the municipality is the 430.24 m tall mountain Brusaknuden.

 Government

 Time Municipality is responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
 The municipality is governed by a municipal council of directly elected representatives.
 The mayor is indirectly elected by a vote of the municipal council.
 The municipality is under the jurisdiction of the Sør-Rogaland District Court and the Gulating Court of Appeal.

 Municipal council

-The municipal council (Kommunestyre) of Time is made up of 27 representatives that are elected to four year terms.
+The municipal council (Kommunestyre) of Time Municipality is made up of 27 representatives that are elected to four-year terms.
 The tables below show the current and historical composition of the council by political party.